demisto/content-docs/docs/tutorials/tut-integration-ui.md

 Real world integrations are usually more complex than our example.
 Like any code, integrations require maintenance and can be extended over time with new features, commands etc.

-To ensure integrations perform as expected, packs can have [unit tests](../integrations/unit-testing), and [test playbooks](../integrations/test-playbooks).
+To ensure integrations perform as expected, content packs can have [unit tests](../integrations/unit-testing), and [test playbooks](../integrations/test-playbooks).
 Learn more about [contributing content](../contributing/contributing).

 ## Resources